xieyuheng/fidb-zero/docs/manual/00-intro.md

 What is a protocol?

-The most beautiful definition I know is by Pieter Hintjens:
+The most beautiful definition I know of is by Pieter Hintjens:

 > A protocol is a kind of contract, an agreement that lets different
 > teams in different times and places write code that is guaranteed to